ivan-fan-dk/ivan101/README.md

 # Math notes
 Copyright 2024 Ivan Fan, All rights reserved.

+> [!IMPORTANT]
+> BIG CHANGE: html_theme has changed to [sphinx_book_theme](https://sphinx-book-theme.readthedocs.io/en/stable/index.html).
+You may also be interested in taking a look at [MyST-NB](https://myst-nb.readthedocs.io/en/latest/index.html) and [sphinx-togglebutton](https://sphinx-togglebutton.readthedocs.io/en/latest/index.html).

-> [!NOTE] A note for my own
+> [!NOTE]
-> It is a good practice to run `git pull` or `git fetch` to make sure that the working directory is up to date before working.
+> It is a good practice to run `git pull` to make sure that the working directory is up to date before working.

 ## How to get started